-- Students may renew any book if necessary.
-However, if the book is on hold the student will only be allowed one renewal before it is loaned to the patron requesting a hold. - Students may request books to be put on hold.
-Once the book has arrived it will remain on hold for a period of one week.
+- Scholars may renew any book if necessary.
+However, if the book is on hold the scholar will only be allowed one renewal before it is loaned to the patron requesting a hold. - Scholars may request books to be put on hold.
+Once the book has arrived it will remain on hold for a period of one week and an email is sent notifying the scholar the hold is ready.